EloisaElias/Elo_portfolio/README.md

 I've been working on these programs in a daily basis for my personal reference and for my readers.
 I hope you will enjoy them as much I did when working on them.
 My favorites ones so far are 32 & 33
 ..for my amusement, practice and better comprehension

+I’m passionate about data science.
+If you would like me to join your team, let’s have a coffee.
+I would love to join a company with big data science projects and challenges.

 Thank you for viewing my portfolio at: https://www.linkedin.com/in/eloisaeliastran/